FISH testing

 Cancer treatment

 There are now cancer treatments that target specific proteins.
-Finding out if your cancer has a particular change in its genetic make up can help your doctor to know whether a particular treatment is likely to work for you.
+It helps your doctor to know if your cancer has a particular change in its genetic make up.
+This can tell them whether a particular treatment is likely to work for you.

 How is FISH testing done?